 Couples dance to the same song at the same time, as selected by the competition DJ.

-- Dancers are divided into multiple heats depending on number of participants. - This format will be used for all prelims and semis (when needed)
+- Dancers are divided into multiple heats depending on number of participants. - This format will be used for all prelims as well as semis and quarters (when needed)

 Jam/Shared Spotlight